The Old Vicarage, Burley

 Further details:This is a 3 acre country garden, looking out over the Vale of Catmose in a westerly direction and over parkland to Burley House in the east.
 By the mid-1990s the garden was mainly laid to grass and the most remarkable features were some fine old trees and a fabulous display of snowdrops in the winter.

 In the last ten years the garden has been redesigned to introduce some structure and the ground landscaped to give a series of terraces.
 Hedges of yew, beech, hornbeam and box have added definition and divided the whole into parts united by common themes such as border colour or type of plant.
-There is now a rose garden, home to a mixture of traditional old roses and David Austin’s English roses, geraniums, peonies, clematis and salvias, and another of white roses planted with blue and purple irises, aconitum and asters.
-A terrace which links the two rose gardens has white standard wisteria trees and purple irises behind a lavender hedge.
+There is now a rose garden, home to a mixture of traditional old roses and David Austin’s English roses, geraniums, peonies, clematis and salvias, and another of white roses planted with blue irises, aconitum and asters.
+A terrace which links the two rose gardens has white standard wisteria trees and purple irises behind lavender edging.
 Completing this corner of the garden is a rill which runs out from a circular pond though an avenue of purple standard wisteria.
 Paths lead from the rill, through the white rose garden on to a lawn surrounded by borders in various colour combinations.